syncfusion-content/flutter-docs/Flutter/datagrid/editing.md

 ## Entering edit mode

 By default, the cell will be moved to edit mode when you double-tap the cells.
-You can enable the editing to be performed by tapping, set the [SfDataGrid.editingGestureType](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/editingGestureType.html) property as tap.
+Enable the editing to be performed by tapping, and set the [SfDataGrid.editingGestureType](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/editingGestureType.html) property as tap.

 {% tabs %}
 {% highlight dart %}